quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 1. A custom lambda fuction triggered by the `package-objects-ready` event processes the experiment files and generates a data package.
 Additional processing includes (but is not limited to):
-    - Decorating the data package with helpful additional files:
+    - Enhance the package with documentation, charts, and metadata, such as the following:
         - `README.md`: Noting that the package was created by EDP, a custom lambda function, and validated with a [Quilt workflow](../advanced-features/workflows.md).